 Now the project has started, you will need an easy overview of everything that is happening so you can monitor the progress.
 Some tips to get quick insights on your project:

-Open the project, click on the little arrow on top and select ‘download report’ to create a customisable overview of the entire project.
+Open the project and navigate to the 'Project info' tab.
+Click on the three dots on top next to the project number and select ‘download report’ to create a customizable overview of the entire project.
 Read this article for more information.

 Click on the little cogwheel in the bottom right corner of the projects overview page to add the information you want to see here.
-Interesting columns might be internal and external budget for example, so you know how much budget was spent.
-You can also export this overview to Excel to make extra calculations.
+You can also export this overview to Excel.

 Use our Gmail plugin to link emails directly to your projects.